matteoferla/MichelaNGLo-api/README.md

 A python module to interact with the Michelaɴɢʟo server ([<https://michelanglo.sgc.ox.ac.uk>](<https://michelanglo.sgc.ox.ac.uk>)) programmatically.

-> :hammer: The migration is not complete!
+> :hammer: The migration is partial.
+But this repo is not expected to get more TLC for a few months.

 ## Notes
 The details of the requests accepted by Michelaɴɢʟo are described in [its documentation](https://michelanglo.sgc.ox.ac.uk/docs/api).\